 - Feb 4, 2016

-Tidal, Amazon Music HD, Qobuz and Apple Music all offer hi-res quality streams.
-Which deserves your monthly fee?
+Tidal, Qobuz, Amazon Music and Apple Music all offer hi-res streaming tiers, but which deserves your monthly fee?

 Streaming services compared - at a glanceStreaming services compared

 Service Free tier Monthly hi-res price Supported formats Max streaming quality Spotify Yes, ad-supported, 128kbp - OGG 320kbps (for now) Apple Music No £10 ($10) AAC, ALAC 24-bit/192kHz Tidal No £20 ($20) MQA, AAC, ALAC, FLAC 24-bit/192kHz Deezer Yes, ad-supported, 128kbps - FLAC 16-bit/44.1kHz Amazon Music HD No £10 ($10), or £8 ($8) for Prime Members FLAC 24-bit/192kHz Qobuz No £15 ($15) AIFF, ALAC, FLAC, WAV, WMA Lossless 24-bit/192kHz YouTube Music Yes, ad-supported, 126kbps - AAC 256kbps